top of page

 Monies raised during these events are used for the benefit of the local community

-FILMS ARE SHOWN ON THE 3RD MONDAY IN EVERY MONTH EXCEPT IN DECEMBER
+FILMS ARE SHOWN ON THE 3RD MONDAY IN EVERY MONTH EXCEP

 OUR NEXT FILM SCREENINGS ARE: